 Early Butternut Winter Squash

 AAS Winner.
-Best butternut for short seasons.
-This hybrid is substantially earlier than other butternut varieties.
-It produces large yields of high quality uniform fruit.
-The medium sized (10-12", 2-2.5lb) blocky fruit are tan coloured with flesh that is dark orange, fine textured and sweet tasting.
-Plants are semi-bush and fairly compact.
-85-90 days.
+Early Butternut is a great butternut for short seasons, at 80-85 days this hybrid is substantially earlier than other butternut varieties.
+It produces large yields of high-quality uniform fruit on semi bush compact plants.
+The medium sized blocky fruit are tan coloured with flesh that is dark orange, fine textured and sweet tasting.
 Approx. 25 seeds/pkg.

 Plant after all danger of frost has past or when the soil has warmed to 21-27 degrees C as seed will not germinate in cool soil.
 Can be started indoors 3-4 weeks ahead of last frost date.
 Sow 1 seed into jiffy pots, and transplant out after all risk of frost has passed.
 For early direct plantings, use floating row covers to raise soil temperature, increase early growth and protect tender plants from wind injury.
 Sow summer squash 1 inch deep, 6 inches apart, thinning to 12 inches apart in rows 36-48 inches apart.
 Sow winter or vining squash similarly, using a spacing of 24-36 inches between plants with 48-60 inches row spacing.